NCDgov/ncd-site/_posts/2024-06-17-ncd-announces-next-council-meeting-june-27.md

 June 17, 2024

-**WASHINGTON–**The Members of the National Council on Disability (NCD) will hold a quarterly business meeting on Thursday, May 9, 2024, 1–5 p.m EDT via Zoom.
+**WASHINGTON–**The Members of the National Council on Disability (NCD) will hold a quarterly business meeting on Thursday, June 27, 2024, 1–5 p.m EDT via Zoom.

 To register for the Zoom webinar, please use the following URL: